-At the end of the course, the student will be able to:
+At the end of the course the student should be able to:

-- Operate the shaping machines to make square rod from round rod and V groove. - Manufacture various components by milling operations. - Polish the machined surface by grinding operations. - Identify and use the basic measuring instruments used in machine shop
+- Operate the shaping machines to make square rod from round rod and v groove. - Manufacture various components by milling operations. - Polish the machined surface by grinding operations - Identify and use the basic measuring instruments used in machine shop